-All goodwill and intangible assets relate to our Black Hawk reporting segment.
-Upon completion of the preliminary purchase price allocation for the Company's acquisition of Black Hawk, the Company decreased goodwill by \$1.4 million related primarily to modification to the value of certain deferred tax assets in 2012.
-No changes were made to the carrying amount of goodwill during 2013.
-The allocation of the purchase price of Black Hawk is described in NOTE 11 and our reportable segments are described in NOTE 12.
+All goodwill and intangible assets relate to our Black Hawk property.
+Upon completion of the preliminary purchase price allocation for the Company's acquisition of Monarch Casino Black Hawk, the Company decreased goodwill by \$1.4 million related primarily to modification to the value of certain deferred tax assets in 2012.
+No changes were made to the carrying amount of goodwill during 2013 and thereafter.